Skip to main content

 path-gc.png

-This user guide provides general contractors with information about how to use Procore's Project Financials tools to streamline your financial business processes across your project's lifecycle.
+This user guide provides head contractors with information about how to use Procore's Project Financials tools to streamline your financial business processes across your project's lifecycles.

 Some of the things you'll learn in this guide include:

 • How to add or import an accurate project budget.
 Learn how to add budget line items to your project, configure and assign budget views to your project and how to set up a forecasting view to identify and track critical project costs.
-Use data collected from the site to track your project's labour costs and to register production quantities in your budget.
-Learn how to create budget modifications to reallocate funds from one budget line item to another.
+Use data collected from the field to track your project's labour costs and to log production quantities in your budget.
+Learn how to create budget changes to reallocate funds from one budget line item to another.
 See Budget Setup.

 • How to administer the invoicing process for your project's subcontractors.
 Define your billing periods and choose your project's desired method for creating and submitting subcontractor progress claims.
 See Invoicing Tool.